Yi3d/l4d2-linux-patches/README.md

 6. Make sure `lib32-harfbuzz` is installed on your system.
 Look up `harfbuzz 32 bit DISTRO NAME` to find the relevant package.
 7. Go back to steam, right click Left 4 Dead 2 in the game list: Properties > Launch Options.
 Add the following: `+map credits +mp_gamemode gunbrain -vulkan -novid -background $(shuf -i 1-5 -n 1)`
 8. Launch the game and confirm you get a loading screen with `Joining a Disabling Tracers... game.`
-9. Navigate to Options > Keyboard/Mouse > Raw Mouse Input > Disabled
+9. Navigate to Options > Keyboard/Mouse > Raw Mouse Input > Disabled.
+Also turn off subtitles as it can rarely crash on certain custom campaigns.
 10. If so, success!
 Make sure to set `Options > Audio > Speaker Configuration > Headphones` each time you launch the game.

 # Additional Guides